-The following is the link for the MFRS 121, revised guidelines and public rulings 12/2019;
+The following is the link for the MFRS 121, revised guidelines, and public rulings 12/2019;

-All information contained herein is summarised based on MFRS 121 which is equivalent to IAS 21, revised guidelines issued by LHDN on 13 May 2019 and Public Rulings 12/2019 issued by LHDN on 13 December 2019.
-The key features presented above are intended to provide a general overview of the accounting and tax treatment on the subject of foreign exchange and should not be regarded as a basis for ascertaining the tax liability in specific circumstances or as a a basis for formulating business decisions.
+All information contained herein is summarised based on MFRS 121 which is equivalent to IAS 21, revised guidelines issued by LHDN on 13 May 2019, and Public Rulings 12/2019 issued by LHDN on 13 December 2019.
+The key features presented above are intended to provide a general overview of the accounting and tax treatment on the subject of foreign exchange and should not be regarded as a basis for ascertaining the tax liability in specific circumstances or as a basis for formulating business decisions.
 No responsibility for loss to any person acting or refraining from acting as a result of any material in this publication can be accepted by GSK & Associates.
 Readers should not act on the basis of this publication without seeking professional advice.

-Should you require further clarification, please do not hesitate to contact us at firstname.lastname@example.org or the Manager whom you are accustomed to dealing with or the person who is responsible for the audit and tax affairs of your organisation.
+Should you require further clarification, please do not hesitate to contact us at firstname.lastname@example.org or the Manager whom you are accustomed to dealing with or the person who is responsible for the audit and tax affairs of your organization.